 How to Stain Cedar Wood?

-To stain Cedar wood, do the following.
+To stain Cedar wood, do the following things.

-- Prep and Clean the Surface.
+- Clean the Wood.

 - Sand the Wood.

-- Apply Pre-Stain Conditioner.
+- Apply Pre-Stain Wood Conditioner.

 - Apply Wood Stain.